 Ingredients

-• 1 whole butternut squash, 2 pounds (1 kg) cut into cubes
+• 2 pounds (566 grams) 1 whole butternut squash, peeled and cut into cubes

 • 1 tablespoon vegetable oil